discretize/discretize-guides/cm-guides/ranger/soulbeast/index.md

 </Boss>

 <Message>
 Your rotation will dpepend on your groups DPS and ability to CC!
-In general make sure you have as many damage modifiers up as you can when you do your burst and try to time it with the <Effect name="Exposed"/> effect and try to fill in the rest of the time with filler skills.
+In general make sure you have as many damage modifiers up as you can when you do your burst and try to time it with the <Effect name="Exposed"/> effect.
+Outside of your burst use skills with shorter cooldowns while you wait for your cooldowns to line up and try not to get stuck auto attacking on Longbow.
 </Message>

 ### **Precast**

-- Place a portal next to the mistlock and use <SpecialActionKey name="hypernovalaunch"/> over to the boss platform, precast <Skill name="Frosttrap"/> on the boss like a <Specialization name="Dragonhunter"/> in disguise.
-After that wait for your <Specialization text="Banner Berserker" name="berserker"/> to start casting their last banner and open the portal.
+- Place a portal next to the mistlock and use <SpecialActionKey name="hypernovalaunch"/> over to the boss platform, precast <Skill name="Frosttrap"/> on the boss.
+After that wait for anybody else who is precasting skills and open the portal.
 - Use <Skill name="Moa Stance"/>.
 - Use <Skill name="Call of the Wild"/> to blast <Boon name="Might"/>, then use <Skill name="One Wolf Pack"/>.
 - Take Mistlock and swap to Longbow.